Kyle-X21/CMU-CS15213-CSAPP-lab/README.md

 # CMU-CS15213-CSAPP-lab
 ## English edition:
 Above all:If you want to contact me, my email is x.k.xie@qq.com .\
 In it, there are some reports and codes I write to finish the CSAPP lab from CMU.
-I also try my best to provide explict explanaitions.\
+I also try my best to provide explict explanaitions.
+Some codes are not released, and if you need them, you can contact me by email.\
 I try my best to finish the lab by myself.
 It is hard to avoid the problems that I can't figure it out alone, and about these problems I reference the ideas of others.  \
 I have finished：
 lab1~lab7